-Services To Aid in Retaining Shelter (STAIRS 2.0) seeks to integrate behavioral health treatment and services for substance use disorders and co-occurring mental and substance use disorders, permanent housing, and other critical services for individuals who are experiencing homelessness 18 years of age and older living in Houston/Harris County.
+Services To Aid in Retaining Shelter (STAIRS 2.0) seeks to integrate behavioral health treatment and services for substance use disorders and co-occurring mental and substance use disorders, permanent housing, and other critical services for individuals (18 years of age and older living in Houston/Harris County) who are experiencing homelessness.

-The Navigator program sends trained navigators into the community to educate consumers and assist them with finding low-cost health insurance coverage options for the Affordable Act Marketplace in Harris and Fort Bend Counties.
+The Navigator program sends trained navigators into the community to educate consumers and assist them with finding low-cost health insurance coverage options from the Affordable Act Marketplace in Harris and 59 counties in East Texas.